HFS FAQ

 Similarly, we do not receive support from IBM for legacy client operating systems.

-Why are we not using the latest version of the Spectrum Protect software?
+Why are we not using the latest version of the Storage Protect software?

 It is not practical for us always to be using the latest client software, and new versions often prove to have minor bugs.
 Also, unless there is a genuine reason to upgrade the client software we may not force clients to upgrade.